Follow the step by step process or choose what situation that best describes you:

 You will receive your Score Report and Test Disclosure by email three weeks after you complete the exam.
 The lowest possible LSAT score is 120 and highest, 180.

 The LSAT does not necessarily predict your future success in law school.
 It does, however, measure subjects that you will study in law school and knowledge used by attorneys every day.
-For information on how the LSAT predicts law school performance, read LSAT Scores as Predictors of Law School Performance (PDF).
-If you think that your answer sheet was scored inaccurately, you may request that your answer sheet be rescored by hand.

 You may request accommodations to take the LSAT if you have any documented disabilities.
 You must first register to take the LSAT, and then submit the Accommodations Request Packet (which can be found online when you register for the test).
-You must obtain and submit all required documentation by the deadlines listed here .
+You must obtain and submit all required documentation by the deadlines listed here.

 Kudos to you for passing the LSAT!
 This milestone is just the first along your path to becoming a member of the West Virginia bar.
 The second is to apply to law school.
 The LSAC can assist you in this endeavor as well.
 Indeed, if you apply to an ABA-approved law school (and some non-ABA approved law schools), it will require that you use the LSAC’s services.
-As every law school is different in its requirements, consult this list of services that ABA-approved law schools across the country require when you enroll.

 Credential Assembly Service

 One of the services uniformly required when applying to an ABA-approved law school is to utilize LSAC’s Credential Assembly Service.
 The LSAC will help you compile transcripts and letters of recommendation, obtain evaluations, and apply electronically for you to the law schools of your choosing.
+You will be charged a fee of $195 for using this service.

 The West Virginia Board of Law Examiners prefers that aspiring attorneys graduate from ABA-accredited law schools in the United States (not necessarily in West Virginia).
 There are rules that apply if you graduate from non-ABA accredited law schools that are explained below.
-There are about 200 law schools across the United States currently holding ABA approval.
-A comprehensive listing can be found at the ABA-LSAC Official Guide to ABA-Approved Law Schools.
+There are over 200 law schools across the United States currently holding ABA approval.
+A comprehensive listing can be found at the LSAC Official Guide to ABA-Approved Law Schools.
 If you want to know how the ABA decides which law schools to approve, consult the Standards and Rules of Procedure for Approval of Law Schools.

 ABA-Accredited Law Schools in West Virginia